 In 4th grade History, we concentrate on the regions of the United States.
 Our students will learn the different regions of the United States, while incorporating topics of citizenship and government, economics, mapping skills, cause and effect, geography and human connections to history.

 Middle school begins to introduce geographic themes, early cultures, and ancient civilizations.
 Physical geography and all aspects of culture are incorporated as well.
 We work with the grid system, globes and different types of maps,and time-lines.
 The skills of sequencing, making predictions, drawing conclusions, and decision making are developed.

-In 5th Grade Social Studies, students will study early American History.
+In 5th Grade History, students will study early American History.
 Specifically, students will look at the time period from the discovery of the New World through the Civil War.
 The course books used are: United States History Beginnings to 1877 by Houghton Mifflin Harcourt and Northern Lights by MHS Press.

 - Early Civilizations (Egypt, Israel, Greece, Rome)

 - The Byzantine Empire and the Rise of Islam

 - History of Europe, China, Japan, India, Africa, Russia, North America, and Latin America from the beginnings of these civilizations to Modern Day

 In 7th Grade History, students will study the History of Christian Civilization.
 Specifically, students will look at: